 When evaluating a cycle tracking app's privacy claims, check for:

-3. Transparent privacy policy — the policy should explicitly state where data is stored and what SDKs are used
+- Transparent privacy policy — the policy should explicitly state where data is stored, what analytics are used, and confirm that health data is never included in analytics

-4. No advertising — ad-supported apps inherently share data with ad networks
+- No advertising — ad-supported apps inherently share data with ad networks

 The trade-offs